 In 2005, however, Apple was still climbing.
 The iPod-fueled earnings wowed investors who still remembered the painfully bad old days of the 1990s.

-In Apple’s January 12, 2005 earnings report it revealed that it had made sales of $3.49 billion the previous previous quarter: a massive 75 percent increase on the $2 billion it had made in the same period the year before.
+In Apple’s January 12, 2005, earnings report, Cupertino revealed that it achieved sales of $3.49 billion in the previous quarter.
+That amounted to a massive 75% increase on the $2 billion it made during the same period the year before.
 Net profit for the quarter skyrocketed to $295 million, up from $63 million for the same quarter in 2004.

 Looking back from today’s vantage point, what is so impressive about Apple in 2005 was the way the company managed to juggle its different products so effectively.
-Sure, the iPod was the big focus — and was about to benefit from the arrival of the newly-announced iPod Shuffle — but there was plenty of innovation happening elsewhere, too.
+Sure, the iPod was the big focus — and the product line was about to benefit from the arrival of the newly announced iPod shuffle — but there was plenty of innovation happening elsewhere, too.

 It was an exciting time to be an Apple fan.
 And, although we didn’t know it at the time, the best was yet to come.